 “I have a problem with this traditional journalism view of we are providing the information to you and then our doors are largely locked, or you can’t speak to us unless you file a letter to the editor.
 It’s not about that anymore.
 It’s wide open.
 There’s all sorts of publications on the web now.
 How can we become or remain one of the most trusted? … The way to do it is not by telling your audience to just eat this and then go share it for me and click on my website, please.
 The way is to engage and to be a person.
 People aren’t stupid, they know that there are people behind these accounts, they know we’re not robots, they know we read the comments.
 So, why not just be a part of the conversation?” -@MickCote

-“There’s huge part of engagement editing in community management that is traditional customer service.
+“There’s a huge part of engagement editing, in community management, that is traditional customer service.
 I used to work at Gap, and I feel like sometimes I’m still working at Gap.” -@MickCote

 About Mick Côté